CodeWithKyrian/copperx-telegram/docs/setup.md

    vercel --prod
    ```

-6. **Set up your Telegram bot webhook**

-   The application will automatically set up the webhook using your app's domain.
-You can also verify the webhook status by visiting the `/webhook-info` endpoint in development mode.

 7. **Note about Pusher in serverless environments**

    Pusher real-time notifications may not work immediately in serverless environments like Vercel due to the ephemeral nature of serverless functions.
 Since serverless functions don't maintain persistent connections, they can't directly receive continuous Pusher events.